 No New England fall foliage trip is complete without a few days in Stowe.

 This charming mountain town is packed with scenic drives, maple lattes, cozy cafes, corn mazes, and iconic fall photo ops.
-Our days spent in Stowe were my favorite.
-If anything, I would recommend spending an extra night here since there’s just so many fun coffee shops, corn mazes, nearby hikes and sights to see.
+Our days in Stowe were my favorite of the whole trip.

-Top Things To Do in Stowe:
+Top Things to Do in Stowe:

 - Percy Farm Corn Maze: Fun, low-key, and only $8.
 They also usually have farm animals to pet.

 - Trapp Family Lodge: Happy hour with Sound of Music views.
-Get the martini and sit outside at sunset!
+Get the martini and sit outside at sunset.

 - Downtown Stowe: Great for shopping, photos, snacks.